The Leopold Writing Program

 WRITE YOUR STORY

-We hope that you're enjoying the 2025 Santa Fe International Literary Festival and feeling inspired and enriched.
-It is a gift to be able to experience the leading writers of our day and to be reminded that writing is for everyone.
+We hope you are enjoying the 2026 Santa Fe International Literary Festival and feeling inspired.
+It’s a gift to experience leading writers of our time and to be reminded that writing belongs to everyone.

-Partnering with the Santa Fe International Literary Festival, the Leopold Writing Program invites you to reflect on quotes from the featured festival writers.
+The Leopold Writing Program and the Santa Fe International Literary Festival invite you to reflect on quotes from the featured festival writers.
 Share your initial thoughts with other Festival guests or express your extended thoughts on our website, continuing the conversation about our relationship with the natural world.

 Click the prompts below to share your thoughts, musings, poetry, and stories.